 Article

-Night feeds are simply a part of early parenting.
+Understanding night feeds is something all new parents want to know.
+How long do they last?
+How many times a night is enough?
+When will they end?
+The truth is that night feeds are simply a part of early parenting.
 All babies need them in the early days and all babies outgrow them in time.
-Meg Faure looks at managing night feeds and what you should expect at different ages.
+Let’s look at managing night feeds and what you should expect at different ages.

-Be sure to keep these night feeds very calm and subdued so that your little one settles back to sleep as soon as possible.
-As soon as they are on the track to gaining weight nicely, ask your health care provider when you can stop waking them.
+Be sure to keep these night feeds very calm and subdued so that your baby settles back to sleep as soon as possible.
+As soon as they are gaining weight nicely, ask your health care provider when you can stop waking them.
+Keep track of your baby’s weight with Parent Sense app tracking functionality.

-If your newborn is a healthy little one and is gaining weight, there is no need to wake them at night.
+If your newborn is a healthy and gaining weight, there is no need to wake them at night.
 Allow them to wake on their own.
-And don’t be tempted to follow advice to wake them for a ‘dream feed’.
-Dream feeds are not conducive to setting the stage for good sleep long term.
+Don’t be tempted to follow advice to wake them for a ‘dream feed’.
+Dream feeds are not conducive to setting the stage for good sleep habits long term.

-By two to three months most babies are stretching for 6 -8 hours before needing a night feed and then three hourly thereafter.
-If your baby wakes more than this, try to cluster feed in the evening before 8pm to top them up so they sleep for longer.
-Two or three extra little snack feeds at this time can help.
+By two to three months most babies can go for 6 to 8 hours before needing a night feed and then three hourly thereafter.
+If your baby wakes more than this, try to cluster feed in the evening before 8pm to top them up.
+These two or three extra little snack feeds can help them sleep for longer periods.

-If they wake consistently three hourly at night and yet is gaining good weight, you can start to stretch your little one with a dummy or a little water at the first night waking.
-Be sure to do all night feeds quietly and calmly and don’t burp your little one for longer than 5 minutes.
+If they wake consistently every three hours at night and are gaining weight well, you can start to offer your baby a dummy or a little water at the first night waking to stretch the time before another feed.
+Be sure to do all night feeds quietly and calmly.
+Don’t burp your baby for longer than 5 minutes.

-By now your baby will have stopped soiling their nappy at night.
-It is fine to leave a wet nappy on for the night, if your baby has not poo’ed and does not have a tendency for nappy rashes.
+By now, your baby will have stopped soiling their nappy at night.
+It is fine to leave a wet nappy on for the night, if your baby has not poo’d and does not have a tendency for nappy rashes.
 By not changing the nappy and keeping night feeds quiet, you have more chance of your little one settling off to sleep immediately after the feed.

-Soon after 6 months of age your baby should be sleeping through the night without needing nutrition.
+Soon after 6 months of age, your baby should be sleeping through the night without needing nutrition.
 This means 8-10 hours of uninterrupted sleep.
-If your baby needs a feed at 4am, do so quietly in their room.
+If your baby needs a feed in the early hours, do so quietly in their room.

 If your baby over 6 months of age still wakes for feeds frequently at night: